New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 This is where integration testing tools shine through.
 They come with unique benefits that save your team from a lot of headaches:

-- Logging and Reporting: this administrative task should be handled by the tool so that testers can actually focus on testing.
+• Logging and Reporting: this administrative task should be handled by the tool so that testers can have more time to focus on testing.

 Key Features of Integration Testing Tools